 Fourth Sunday each month: Beginners and Improvers 1-3pm

 NECP promote and encourage the playing of concertinas of all systems and players of any standard and experience are welcome.
 There is an annual subscription of £7, payable in January and a charge of £1 for each time you attend a session.

 If you have never played a concertina before but think it might be something for you, contact our chairman, Dave Turner, who can give advice on how to get started.
 We sometimes have instruments which can be borrowed and can also give guidance on purchasing an instrument.

-We meet on the second and fourth Sundays of each month, and there are tuition sessions for ‘beginners’ and ‘improvers’ as well as sessions for the Main Group of experienced players.
+We meet on the second Sunday of each month, and there are tuition sessions for ‘beginners’ and ‘improvers’ as well as sessions for the Main Group of experienced players.

 We play music from a variety of genres, mostly in four or five parts, from written music, using treble, baritone and bass concertinas.
 We usually spend the first hour working on a new piece or revisiting something we have tried before, then after tea and biscuits and a chat, we hear solo pieces from anyone wishing to show what they have been working on.
 For the remaining time, those present pick something for the whole group to play.